-Over the years, we have come up with some activities to build and reinforce a child’s healthy self-esteem.
+Over the years, we have come up with some self-esteem activities for kids to bolster and build self-esteem and confidence.

 You know that self-critical voice in the brain that tells you how stupid you are?
 Well, if you don’t, you have very healthy self-esteem.
 The rest of us know that evil, demoralizing voice.
 It’s the one that reminds you of every embarrassing moment, anything hurtful that has been said, every mistake.
 A child I know had a really loud, evil voice in her head.
 With encouragement, she decided to name that voice Greta.
 For one month whenever Greta started to invade her thoughts the child was directed to go to the bathroom and tell Greta off.
 It was actually amusing to eavesdrop outside the door and hear her telling Greta to cut it out.
 It takes some time but after awhile it becomes a habit to just shut “Greta” down whenever she tries to sneak back in the brain.

 Daily affirmations and mantras are an effective way to replace the negative thoughts with more positive thoughts.